garyfish618/sic-xe-simulator/README.md

 # SIC/XE SIMULATOR PROJECT
 This program simulates how a SIC/XE based system would run written in Python3.
-This included building memory, register, a parser, a console, and an interpreter.
+This included building memory, registers, a parser, a console, and an interpreter.
 ## Getting Started
 Type `./simulator` to start the simulator.<br />
 You can type `help` to view list of commands.<br />